 - ginormous (adj.)

-- 1948, perhaps originally military colloquial, from a merger of gigantic + enormous.
+- by 1948, perhaps 1942, apparently originally a World War II military colloquialism, from a merger of gigantic + enormous.

 - ginseng (n.)